lyrall/lyrall.github.io/piracy/bpl-guide.md

 .rar | Created by [WinRAR](https://www.rarlab.com/), paid software .7z | Created by [7-Zip](https://www.7-zip.org/), free software

+### 7-Zip and WinRAR

 WinRAR is paid software, and is a tool for general zipping and unzipping purposes.
-The RAR zip folders can only be properly __created__ by WinRAR software, but can be unzipped with most other zip folder management applications.
+RAR zip folders can only be properly **created** by WinRAR software, but can be unzipped with most other zip folder management applications.

-### 7-Zip

 7-Zip, like WinRAR, is a computer program for creating, viewing, and unzipping zip folders.
 The difference is that 7-Zip IS superior.
 It's free and easy to use.
 Please download it [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI), as you WILL encounter zip folders as a pirate.
 To install, just open the file and follow the on screen installation instructions.
 Here's a quick reference to use it:

-#### Viewing Zip Files
+#### Viewing the Contents of Zip Folders

 Right click the zip file, hover over ```7-Zip```, and select ```Open Archive```.
 You can select standard zip files in Windows 10 by simply double clicking them, but it is best practice to use the ```Open Archive``` option by default, to ensure support for non-standard zip files like ```.7z``` and ```.rar```.